COPS-IITBHU/csoc-2019-namecards/README.md

 # [Cops Contributors NameCards](https://cops-iitbhu.github.io/cops_namecards/index.html)

 This repository contains your first challenge of this week.
-To fully accomplish this challenge you should have get successfully merged your pull request about including your namecard in it.
+To fully accomplish this challenge you should get your pull request successfully merged by including your namecard in the PR.

 The Web Page is live at - [COPS-NameCards](https://cops-iitbhu.github.io/cops_namecards/index.html)